rpgocoursera/linux-notes/english/intro-to-bash/README.md

 - `[]` brackets are used to denote groups of characters.

     ```bash
-    # List all files in the current directory that contain a period immediatley
-    # followed by a lowercase J or P
+    # List all files in the current directory that contain a period immediately followed by a lowercase J or P
     ls *.[jp]
     ```

 - Files names and commands are case sensitive.

     ```bash
-    # List all files in the current directory that contain a period immediatley
-    # followed by a lowercase J or P
+    # List all files in the current directory that contain a period immediately followed by a lowercase J or P
     ls *.[jpJP]
     ```